 Application and registration procedures for this Programme shall be in accordance with the provisions of General Regulation 50.3.

 In accordance with General Regulation 50.0, the MPhil and PhD Programmes are offered primarily through supervised research.

-ENS 800 Supervised Research Thesis and Environmental Science (MPhil)

-ENS 900 Supervised Research and Thesis in Environmental Sciences (PhD)
+- ENS 800 Supervised Research and Thesis in Environmental Science (MPhil) - ENS 900 Supervised Research and Thesis in Environmental Sciences (PhD)